gabelula/rust-workshop/activities.md

 15 min

 - Instructor/organizers and TAs - our goals, what we like about Rust
-- Name & expectations (less than a minute each)
+- Students: name, primary programming language(s), learning goals (less than a minute each)

 #### Introduction to Rust